tbeck/sandbox/src/_recipes/a-better-manhattan.md

   - trinity
 featured: false
 meta:
-  - description: A Better Manhattan Meta
+  - description: 'Manhattan recipe.
+Craft cocktail recipe.
+How to make a Manhattan,'
 ---